Policy Platform

 Built for Zero

 Built for Zero is at its most base format, a by-name database to track the homeless population.
-It’s a data collection tool that can be used by multiple agencies that is a continuous improvement and system reform framework to increase the Joint Office of Homeless Services’ effectiveness in delivering services and getting people into housing.
+It’s a data collection tool that can be used by multiple agencies that is a continuous improvement and system reform framework to increase the Homeless Services Department’s effectiveness in delivering services and getting people into housing.
 This is the tool Multnomah County needs to be using for a full transparency and accounting of where our tax dollars are going and where they are being used most effectively.
-Nonprofit providers need to understand oversight is not punishment, but a tool to help them succeed and improve their program offerings.
+Nonprofit providers need to understand that oversight is not micromanagement and that we are all working on the same goal.
+Without tracking our direction and progress precisely, it's harder to get there.

 Good Neighbor Agreements